midhunkalarikkal/FullDomain/Notes/DSA3.md

 Create a queue
 Enqueue the root node
 As long as node exist in the queue
-	Dequeue the node form the front
+	Dequeue the node form the queue
 	read the nodes value
 	Enqueue the node's left child if exist
 	Enqueue the node's right child if exist

 Uses
 ----
-Level Order Traversal: BFS traverses trees level by level.
+- Level Order Traversal: BFS traverses trees level by level.

-Shortest Path: BFS finds the shortest path in unweighted trees.
+- Shortest Path: BFS finds the shortest path in unweighted trees.

-Minimum Depth: BFS calculates the shortest path to a leaf node.
+- Minimum Depth: BFS calculates the shortest path to a leaf node.

-Serialization/Deserialization: BFS converts trees to/from strings or lists.
+- Serialization/Deserialization: BFS converts trees to from strings or lists.

-Completeness Check: BFS verifies if a tree is complete.
+- Completeness Check: BFS verifies if a tree is complete.

-Maximum Values: BFS finds the largest value at each tree level.
+- Maximum Values: BFS finds the largest value at each tree level.